-Requirements for the liberal arts major in creative writing, B.A., specialization in poetry electives or three English electives and an additional creative writing workshop (16 credits).
+Requirements for the liberal arts major in creative writing, B.A., specialization in poetry

+The creative writing major with a specialization in poetry requires a total of 44 credit hours, including five creative writing workshops (20 credits), two cognate courses (8 credits), and either four English electives or three English electives and an additional creative writing workshop (16 credits).
 One of the creative writing workshops must be a 4000-level course; this class will provide a capstone experience and require a creative thesis.
 Students are encouraged to take at least three of their five required workshop classes before taking the capstone.